Enrique Jurado

 Captain Enrique L. Jurado (July 15, 1911 – October 14, 1944) was an officer in the Philippine Army – Offshore Patrol during the Second World War.
 A graduate of the United States Naval Academy, Class of 1934, Foreign Midshipman who returned to the Philippines to teach at the Philippine Military Academy.
 Later joined its Army Coastal Defense force, the Offshore Patrol (OSP), as an instructor to its first class of graduates.
 He was the officer-in-command of the OSP, just before the Pearl Harbor attack on December 4, 1941.
 He led his squadron of three torpedo boats (Q-111 Luzon, Q-112 Abra, Q-113 Agusan) and two gunboats (Q-115 Baler and Q-114 Danday) in the Bataan defense campaign, and managed to escape the Japanese when he ordered his flagship to Batangas.
 After his escape and recovery, he joined the guerrillas in Panay.
 Jurado was sent to Mindoro to try to consolidate the guerrillas there, but was killed by a rival guerrilla faction.

 Early life and education

-Jurado was born on July 15, 1911, in Lucena, Philippines to Severo Jurado and Peregrina López Jurado.
-He has three other siblings, Mercedes, Ramon and Augusto.

-Graduated from the U.S. Naval Academy the year the United States agreed to grant Philippine independence in 1934.
+Jurado was born on July 15, 1911.
+He graduated from the U.S. Naval Academy the year the United States agreed to grant Philippine independence in 1934.
 During his freshman year, he was participant in soccer until a four-year mainstay in wrestling, earning letterman honors in his final three years.
 He competed at the 1936 Summer Olympics in the freestyle bantamweight class.
 In 1937, he began his Ordnance training at Picatinny Arsenal in New Jersey and then continued postgraduate studies in Ordnance training at the U.S. Army, Aberdeen Proving Ground in Maryland.